mpierrejean/jointseg/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
+Added unique titles in the %\VignetteIndexEntry for each Vignette

+## Resubmission
+This is a resubmission.
+In this version I have:

 * Bug fixed to pass R CMD check under Solaris